AnjiB/sel-four/docs/Performance.md

 ### Prerequisites

 - Docker and Docker Compose
+- Git
+- Maven
-- Java (for running the Spring Boot service)
+- Java 17 (for running the Spring Boot service)
 - Node.js (for Lighthouse)

 ### Running the Project